puppetlabs/device_manager/README.md

 ## What does this module provide?

-1. Allows for the configuration of `device.conf` in a manifest or Hiera.
+1. Allows for the configuration of `device.conf` in a manifest or in Hiera.
 1. Provides an option for scheduling of `puppet device` runs on Puppet agents.
-1. Provides a task for direct orchestration of `puppet device` runs on newer Puppet agents.
+1. Provides an optional task for direct orchestration of `puppet device` runs on newer Puppet agents.
-1. Provides an Exec resource for indirect orchestration of `puppet device` runs on older Puppet agents.
+1. Provides an option for indirect orchestration of `puppet device` runs on older Puppet agents.
 1. Defines a structured fact that can be used to query PuppetDB to identify the Puppet agent proxying for a device.

 ## Usage